IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_maintenance.rst

 * Update the Case acceptance view to include the new legal issue
 * In Twilio:

+  * Update the gn-outcome-list asset in the guided-nav service.
+For best results, delete all the existing data and copy and paste the REST export for every Rest export in the website view.

+  * Save and deploy the asset.

   * In the OTIS flow:

     * Step 1: Add a number and label for the legal issue.